CxCreator/notable-gatherer/README.md

 ## Usage

-1. Make sure your note has a "Notables:" section
+1. Add notable points using "->" and action items using "->>" anywhere in your note
 2. Press `Cmd + P` (Mac) or `Ctrl + P` (Windows) to open command palette
-3. Type "gather" to find the "Gather Notables" command
+3. Type "gather" to find the "Gather Notables and Actions" command
 4. Press Enter to run it

-## Requirements

-- Note must have a "Notables:" section
-- Notables must start with "->"
+The plugin will automatically create the "Notables:" and "Actions:" sections if they don't exist.

 ## Support